 Supported by Slag Heap Projects, PERMANENT SMOKO was a site-responsive residency and collaborative artwork, developed across ten days (6–16 October 2025) on Wilyakali and Barkindji Country in Broken Hill, NSW.
-PERMANENT SMOKO prioritised slow, relationship-centred processes1: shared meals, morning teas (smokos2), group field trips, community workshops, open studio yarns, and informal interactions.
+PERMANENT SMOKO prioritised slow, relationship-centred processes1: shared meals, smokos2, group field trips, community workshops, open studio yarns, and informal interactions.
 The project was an intentional centering of hospitality, conversation, and collaborative making and being as a way of mapping and remembering, attempting to deepen shared understandings of place.

-The group residency offered space to sit with Broken Hill’s ancestral, social, geological and political histories and complexities: the enduring presence of unionism, labour solidarity, and community organising; its spaces, vibrations, edges, isolation, openness, aliveness and queerness; its sacred relationships to land and kin.
-A place that holds a palpable generosity of spirit – looking out for one another and sharing what you have; a guiding undercurrent (Line of Lode3) of the residency and the resulting artwork.
+The group residency offered space to sit with Broken Hill’s ancestral, social, geological and political histories and complexities: the enduring presence of unionism, labour solidarity and community organising; its spaces, vibrations, edges, isolation, openness, aliveness and queerness; its sacred relationships to land and kin.
+A place that holds a palpable generosity of spirit—looking out for one another and sharing what you have; a guiding undercurrent (Line of Lode3) of the residency and the resulting artwork.

-This project was made possible by Slag Heap Projects with support from Regional Arts NSW, RANT Arts Tasmania and Create NSW.
+This project was made possible by Slag Heap Projects with support from Regional Arts NSW, RANT Arts Tasmania Regional Arts Funding and Create NSW.
 Special thanks to Asma d Mather, Hester Lyon, and Verity Nunan of Slag Heap Projects and the Slag community for hosting us; Broken Hill Art Exchange for supporting our accommodation; the Tip Shop for loaning us materials; and to Cynthia Schwertsik and Taya Mikah Solomon for sharing in this special time on Wilyakali and Barkindji Country.

 3 The Line of Lode is one of the world's largest silver-lead-zinc mineral deposits, a massive ore body that runs through Broken Hill.